gmliao/vue-hybrid-bridge-demo/README.md

 This project is a technical demonstration that integrates Vue2 Legacy into Vue3 Host using iframe + Message Bridge, while **maintaining the existing login flow unchanged**.
 The URL query login exchange parameter (`login_ticket`) is preserved.

+## Purpose

+This repository explores a potential migration approach from Vue 2 to Vue 3 by validating key architectural assumptions through a small, isolated prototype.

+The intent is to reduce uncertainty and provide technical insights that may inform future implementation and integration work.

 ## 🌐 Live Demo

 **[View Live Demo →](https://gmliao.github.io/vue-hybrid-bridge-demo/)**